icampus-wildau/ros-i2c/README.md

 # Contributing

-Contributions to extend the functionality or to solve existing problems are welcome!
-Requirements for pull requests are:
+**Any contributions to extend the functionality or to solve existing problems are welcome!**

-- All code is tested
-- Naming is consistent with project naming
-- Commits are squashed and contain a clear commit message describing what functionality is added.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file before contributing to this project and follow the guidelines provided there.
+Also, make sure to read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 # Related Projects